emedware/omni18n/README.md

 # geni18n

-Generic i18n library managing the fullstack interaction and the fact the dictionaries are stored in a DB edited by the translators through a(/the same) web application - managing translation errors, missing keys, ... and if you wish, "user suggestions"
+Generic i18n library managing the fullstack interaction in a CI/CD pace.
+The fact the dictionaries are stored in a DB edited by the translators through a(/the same) web application - managing translation errors, missing keys, ...

 It can even manage update of all (concerned) clients when a translation is modified